Elastic-Softworks/worldenv/editor/docs/worldc/WC-MANUAL.md

 **Design Philosophy**: C performance with C++ expressiveness, TypeScript flexibility, and modern conveniences in a unified language that enables mixed-language programming.

-**Status**: Design phase.
-Implementation begins in pre-alpha Phase 15.
+**Status**: Design complete.
+Implementation begins in pre-alpha development.

 ## Language Overview